Vehicle strikes, snaps utility poles, putting thousands of Orangeburg customers in the dark

 You have free articles remaining.

 Spectrum customers were still without cable and Internet service early Monday afternoon.
-The company was aware of the outage and working to fix it.
+Services were restored by late Monday afternoon.

 S.C.
 Highway Patrol Trooper Tyler Tidwell said the driver has been charged with driving too fast for conditions and having an altered license plate.